Rock Radio Scrapbook

 Talent: PAUL GODFREY

-Station: CHAM Hamilton, Ont.
+Station: CHAM Hamilton, Ontario

 Date: May 1, 1972

-Long before Toronto became the "Mega-City", local mover and shaker Paul Godfrey was Metro Toronto chairman in the 1970s.
-Ironically - at the same time - a deejay with the same name was also Toronto's MUSIC chairman.
+Coincidentally - at the same time - a deejay with the same name was also Toronto's MUSIC chairman.

-While Paul Godfrey took care of the city's business at City Hall, the other Paul Godfrey was "takin' care of biz' at CFTR.
+While Paul Godfrey took care of the city's business at City Hall, the other Paul Godfrey was "takin' care of biz" at CFTR.
 Godfrey, who primarily worked midday shifts, was at 'TR during its formative period of the 1970s.
 His upbeat presentation was a delight, as was his sign-off "Shine on!"

 Godfrey died September 25, 2007 at the age of 61.